 - The marginal revenue is equal marginal cost.

-- Free entry and exit: There is 1 into the market for new firms i and free exit for the existing or
+- Free entry and exit: There is free entry into the market for new firms and free exit for the existing or

-- Large buyers and sellers: large number of buyers and sell of whom has no control prevailing prices.
+- Large buyers and sellers: a large number of buyers and sellers who has no control prevailing price

 - No preferential treatment: market all buyers must be treated Also, sellers must not sell either above prevailing prices favouritism.

-- Perfect knowledge: There perfect information or know the price of goods and services.
+- Perfect knowledge: There is perfect information or know the price of goods and services.

 - Common price: In a perfect n commodity concerned bears I price tag throughout

 - Portable goods: The goods must be easy to carry from < another; for where such geo portable, they will be sold at different prices.

 - Easy transfer of factors of production: In a perfect market, factors of production are transferred easily to where they are needed.

 Buying and selling are the actions of exchanging goods or services for money or other goods or services.
 In a market economy, buying and selling are the fundamental activities that drive the economy and create value.

 Buying refers to the act of acquiring a good or service in exchange for money or other consideration.
 Buyers typically seek to acquire goods or services that they perceive as valuable or useful, and that satisfy their wants and needs.
 Buyers may also consider factors such as price, quality, and availability when making purchasing decisions.

 Selling, on the other hand, refers to the act of offering a good or service for sale in exchange for money or other consideration.
 Sellers seek to sell goods or services that they believe are valuable or useful to potential buyers, and may use marketing and advertising strategies to promote their products or services and attract buyers.

 The process of buying and selling is facilitated by markets, which are places or mechanisms where buyers and sellers come together to exchange goods and services.
 Markets can take many forms, including physical marketplaces, online marketplaces, and auctions.